Paris Hilton's My New BFF: U.S. television ratings

 The first season's third episode bought in 1.6 million viewers, which topped all other cable shows in its time slot and marked a 22 percent improvement from the previous week.
 It also averaged a 1.6 rating among viewers 12-34 (up 23 percent over the previous week).
 The season finale posted a 1.8 P12-34 rating, making it the highest of the season.
 It also outperformed its prior four-episode average by 54 percent among viewers.
 The first season ranked number one in its time among viewers 12-34 and reached over 81 million total viewers (P2+).
 The second season's premiere attracted 809,000 viewers.

 Awards and recognition

-DVD release
+Home media

 The DVD of the series' first season was released in Australia on September 28, 2010, as a three-disc set, including every episode as well as three of the four specials aired on MTV.